✓ Updated May 2026

 Intercity Buses (Zorlu Cyprus)

-These buses connect Limassol with other major cities in Cyprus, like Nicosia and Paphos.
-They are a cost-effective way to explore beyond Limassol if you have a bit more time.
+These comfortable, air-conditioned buses connect Limassol to other major cities and towns across Cyprus, including Nicosia, Paphos, and Larnaca.
+They are a cost-effective way to explore beyond Limassol for day trips or longer stays.

 Local Buses (EMEL)

-Taxis are readily available throughout Limassol and are a convenient option for direct travel, especially late at night or when carrying luggage.
+Taxis are readily available throughout Limassol and are a convenient option for direct travel, especially if you have luggage or are traveling late at night.
 They are metered, ensuring fair pricing.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.